-Drug's lasting benefits sees breast cancer deaths down by thirdJuly 29th, 2011 in Cancer
+Drug's lasting benefits sees breast cancer deaths down by thirdJuly 29, 2011 in Medicine & Health / Cancer

 The benefits of using tamoxifen to prevent recurrence of breast cancer after surgery continue to accrue long after women stop taking the drug, a study led by Oxford University has found.

 The findings suggest that for women with the most common type of breast cancer, full compliance with daily tamoxifen therapy for five years would reduce the long-term chances of dying by at least a third.

 "Breast cancer is a nasty disease because it can come back years later," says Dr. Christina Davies of the Clinical Trial Service Unit at Oxford University, and one of the lead investigators.
 "This study now shows that tamoxifen produces really long-term protection.

 Most breast cancers are oestrogen receptor (ER)-positive in the US or UK, its about 4 out of 5 breast cancers that are ER-positive.

 Since tamoxifen acts on the ER protein in breast cancer cells, it can have an effect only if those cells contain some ER protein.
 But a simple test on surgically removed breast cancers can determine whether the cancer is ER-positive or not.

 Various treatments can be given after apparently successful breast cancer surgery to prevent any tiny residual fragments eventually causing the cancer to come back as an incurable disease.